liz-lorena/2020/_posts/2019-05-06-hide-youtube-metrics-addon.md

 role: Extension Developer
 img: hideyoutubemetrics.jpg
 link: https://addons.mozilla.org/en-US/firefox/addon/hide-youtube-metrics/
 excerpt: This is my first browser extension for Firefox that hides all metrics (number of subscribers, likes, views, etc.) from the YouTube website on desktop and mobile for a more stress-free user experience.
-The add-on uses JavaScript and CSS.
+The add-on uses JavaScript, HTML, and CSS.
 external: "yes"
 ---